mattmega4/ThatsMyJam/Pods/Target Support Files/Pods-ThatsMyJam/Pods-ThatsMyJam-acknowledgements.markdown

 THE SOFTWARE.

+## Answers

+Fabric: Copyright 2017 Google, Inc. All Rights Reserved.
+Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at http://fabric.io/terms.
+Answers: Copyright 2016 Crashlytics, Inc. All Rights Reserved.
+Use of this software is subject to the terms and conditions of the Answers Agreement located at http://answers.io/terms and the Answers Privacy Policy located at http://answers.io/privacy.
+OSS: http://get.fabric.io/terms/opensource.txt

 ## Crashlytics

 Fabric: Copyright 2018 Google, Inc. All Rights Reserved.
 Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
 Crashlytics Kit: Copyright 2018 Crashlytics, Inc. All Rights Reserved.
 Use of this software is subject to the terms and conditions of the Crashlytics Terms of Service located at http://try.crashlytics.com/terms/terms-of-service.pdf and the Crashlytics Privacy Policy located at http://try.crashlytics.com/terms/privacy-policy.pdf.
 OSS: http://get.fabric.io/terms/opensource.txt